letsjump/yii2-easy-ajax/README.md

 }
 ```

+> Note: Actually notify doesn't refer to the [Yii2 flash message session array](https://www.yiiframework.com/doc/api/2.0/yii-web-session#$flash-detail).
+Please open an issue if you think it is needed.
+>
-> Refer to the guide for all the available options.
+> Refer to the [guide](docs/guide/notify.md) for all the available options and template manipulation.

 ---
 #### Pjax Reload

-`EasyAjax::pjaxReload(['#myPjaxID0', '#myPjaxID1', ...])` method allows to reload one or more Pjax containers.
+The EasyAjax PjaxReload (`EasyAjax::pjaxReload(['#myPjaxID0', '#myPjaxID1', ...])`) method allows to reload one or more Pjax containers.

 ```php
 public function actionPjaxReload()